Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 First one should be A: Prepare For the migration by:

 **A. Adding a secondary replica to AG1**  ✅

+Reason: Creating an Always On availability group on VM1 would not be necessary, as you already have an availability group (AG1) in place on your on-premises SQL Server instances

 **B. Azure migrate** ✅